 Named after the deer which visited the springs for water and salt, Sairme Wellness Resort is located in a mountainous subtropical area of Baghdati Municipality, by far the largest greenery among the European and South Caucasian resorts (60 ha), 950 meters above the sea level and south of Kutaisi.

-The resort, which benefits from a mild climate and pristine environment, boasts clinics, spa centers, swimming pools, sports facilities shopping areas, restaurants and the modern Sairme Hotel.
+The resort, which benefits from a mild climate and pristine environment, boasts clinics, spa centres, swimming pools, sports facilities shopping areas, restaurants and the modern Sairme Hotel.
 Built in 2013, it features 150 rooms to accommodates up to 390 people.

 Sairme Mineral Waters are one of the most popular in Georgia, being bottled and distributed - sparkling and still - since 1950s